 In config menu, port switching is used to swtich the port being used.
 Each press would switch once between left/right port.
+This function does not work on KC908U/V/W.

 (6) Antenna Gain

 Antenna gain setting is to determine the total gain of the external antenna system.
 With a correct setting, the apparatus can calculate the actual field strength within the resolution bandwidth with field strength unit switched to dBμV/m.
 Note that other field strength unit doesn't work whis way.
 If the user want to pair with external attenuators and amplifiers, press LEV button and set those parameters in "Amplitude Shift".